rbisdorff/Digraph3/docSphinx/techDoc.rst

      ../Digraph3$ make pTests

-runs the nose test suite in multiple processing mode when multiple cores are detected.
+runs the nose test suite in multiple processing mode when the GNU `parallel <https://www.gnu.org/software/parallel/>`_ shell tool is installed and multiple cores are detected.

 To be fully functional, the Digraph3 resources mainly need the `graphviz <http://graphviz.org>`_ tools and the `R statistics resources <http://www.r-project.org>`_ to be installed.
 When exploring digraph isomorphisms, the `nauty <http://www.cs.sunysb.edu/~algorith/implement/nauty/implement.shtml>`_ isomorphism testing program is required.
 Two specific criteria and actions clustering methods of the `OutrankingDigraph <techDoc.html#outrankingDigraphs.OutrankingDigraph>`_ class furthermore require the `calmat <http://leopold-loewenheim.uni.lu/svn/repos/Calmat/>`_ matrix computing resource to be installed.